-Northwest Vista College Celebrates 25 Years of Education, Engagement and Experience in Far West San Antonio
+In 2020, Northwest Vista College Celebrated 25 Years of Education, Engagement and Experience in Far West San Antonio

 San Antonio, TX – Throughout the year, Northwest Vista College (NVC), one of the Alamo District Colleges, is celebrating 25 years of providing education, engagement, and experience along the HWY 151 corridor in the scenic Westover Hills area in Far West San Antonio.

 Over the past 25 years, NVC, which held its first classes in 1995 with 12 students, has grown to 16,752 students in 2018 and has graduated thousands of students with associate degrees, associate of applied science degrees and certificates.
 The Desert Willow Welcome Center and Texas Ash Parking Garage, opening in 2020, will house advising, enrollment, and all student services, This additional construction will help NVC accommodate 20,000 students.

 In its two and a half decades, NVC has been honored for its commitment to student learning, advising, and the preservation of campus nature, along with regional and national top rankings by Best Colleges.com and Niche.com.
 The college received the Texas Award for Performance Excellence in 2007 for “role models for achieving sustained performance excellence,” and was a part of the Alamo Colleges District that won the 2018 Malcolm Baldrige National Quality Award—a presidential-level honor that is the most prestigious honor a higher education institution can achieve for performance excellence in innovation, efficiency, and leadership.

 NVC was most recently one of the 150 colleges eligible for the 2019 Aspen Prize for Community College Excellence, the country’s signature recognition of top achievement and performance in learning, certificate and degree completion, employment and earnings as well as high levels of access and success for minority and low-income students.
 The college has again been invited to apply for the 2021 award.